Supported Living is a service that helps disabled people to live independently by providing support in those areas of their life where help is needed.

 You don’t have to pay for Supported Living – it’s funded by the Government, and isn’t means-tested in any way.

-How long can I get Supported Living for?
+How long you can get Supported Living

 Supported Living is a support service that is for an agreed period of time to ensure that your goals are achieved.
 How long you are able to use Supported Living depends on a number of things: